 Other offices located in the Student Center include the General Student Council Office, the Graphic Arts Workshop, and a small Art Gallery.
-The Student Center also houses the campus the cafeteria, snack bar, game room, bookstore and unisex hair styling salon.
+The Student Center also houses the campus cafeteria, snack bar, game room, and bookstore.
 The Student Aid Center, located on the ground floor, provides low cost specialized services, such as photocopying, photographic film development, and fax services.
 Further information may be obtained from: José Figueroa at jofigue@caribe.net or at extension 2287.